Generic selectors

 Family

-Unelanuhi went inside the house after discovering Her daughter dead at the doorstep due to her overwhelming grief.
+Unelanuhi went inside the house after discovering her daughter dead at the doorstep, due to her overwhelming grief.
 However, the world once more went completely dark.
 People were no longer dying from heat.
-The ghost people informed the humans that they had to go to Tsusginai, the land of the dead, and rescue Her Daughter from the grave if they wanted the Sun to shine once more.
-When they encountered Her in the ghost country, where the ghosts would often dance in a circle, they had to strike Her with rods and put Her in a box to bring back to Her mother.
-They must never open the box before they get to the Daughter’s house.
-They followed instructions, and when the Daughter awoke inside the box while they were returning to Her house, she sobbed and begged them to let her out.
+The ghost people informed the humans that they had to go to Tsusginai, the land of the dead, and rescue her daughter from the grave if they wanted the Sun to shine once more.
+When they encountered her in the ghost country, where the ghosts would often dance in a circle, they had to strike her with rods and put her in a box to bring back to her mother.
+They were instriucted to never open the box before they get to the Unelanuhi’s house.
+They followed the instructions, and when the daughter awoke inside the box while they were returning to her house, she sobbed and begged them to let her out.
 Although she begged for food and water, the crowd would not let her leave.

 Other names